coryhouse/react-flux-starter-kit/README.md

-# Browserify Gulp Starter Kit
+# React with Flux Starter Kit
 This contains the completed environment setup that we walk through in detail in module 2 of ["Building Applications with React and Flux" on Pluralsight](http://www.pluralsight.com/author/cory-house).

 This starter kit gives you the following out of the box:
+- React, React Router, and Flux for ultra-responsive UI development
 - Browserify bundling
+- jQuery with Bootstrap for styling
 - Gulp build that:
 -- compiles JSX
 -- lints JS via ESLint